-The Center for Collegiate Recovery Communities at Texas Tech University invests in human capital and strives to assist our students achieve academic success, flourish in their lives of recovery, and succeed in a community of accountability and support.
+Welcome to the Center for the Collegiate Recovery Communities (CCRC) at Texas Tech University.
+The CCRC invests in students and assists them to achieve academic success, to flourish in their recovery, and to succeed in a community of accountability and support.

 We have worked diligently to design a Collegiate Recovery Community built upon important principles facilitating student growth and progress.
 These principles include: being Clean, Sober & Healthy, being Connected in Community, being Committed to Academics and being Civil in Relationships with others.

 The CCRC embraces abstinence based recovery and adheres to a Twelve Step model.
 We see ourselves as an important part of extending the continuum of care for people in recovery.
 We believe attending meetings, having a sponsor, engaging a recovery fellowship and service as crucial in maintaining long-term, quality recovery.

 A recovery-friendly support network is crucial to your potential students’ recovery.
 Offering the right kind of recovery support to your son or daughter is so important to their academic and life success.
 The Texas Tech Center for Collegiate Recovery Communities is where student flourish in the miracle of recovery.
 We know that choosing a collegiate recovery program is sometimes difficult and offer the following items to consider as you and your student make this important decision.

 - Ownership and Autonomy.
 Your student is the one that will be a CRC member, be supportive, but let them ask the questions, fill out their own applications, and see what program they think would be best for their recovery.
 Allowing your student to take care of some of the footwork provides a sense of autonomy and ownership of their experience.